I believe you have decided to get your pilot license and want a heads up on the contents of the private pilot ground school syllabus.

 Subjects for private pilot ground training:

-There are commonly 9 subjects taught during ground training.
+There are generally nine subjects shown during ground training.

 Aircraft General Knowledge.

-The second chapter of the Jeppesen private pilot book contains all the basic knowledge required for private pilots to know.
+The second chapter of the Jeppesen private pilot book contains all the necessary knowledge required for private pilots to know.

 This chapter explains the parts of an airplane.